 The Bodhisatta was once a king’s advisor.
-The king’s chaplain was so talkative and longwinded nobody else could get a word in during a conversation, and though the king looked, he could not find anybody who would interrupt him.
+The king’s chaplain was so talkative and longwinded that nobody else could get a word in during conversations.
+And though the king looked, he could not find anybody who would interrupt him.

-There was a crippled man so skilled at throwing stones people would wheel him around and pay him to make shapes such as elephants or horses in trees by throwing and cutting the foliage.
+There was a disabled man so skilled at throwing stones that people wheeled him around and paid him to make shapes such as elephants or horses in trees by trimming the foliage.
 One day the king saw this man’s work and wondered if he could solve the chaplain problem.
-The king explained the situation to the cripple who said he could do it with a peashooter full of goat dung.
-So the king brought him to the palace and had him sit behind a curtain with a slit in it.
-The next time the chaplain came he, as always, completely took over the conversation and the cripple started shooting tiny pellets down the chaplain’s throat one by one.
-When the whole load had been unknowingly swallowed, and the goat dung pellets were swelling up in the chaplain’s stomach, the king told his chaplain what had just happened and why he had done it.
+The king explained the situation to him, and the man said he could do it with a peashooter full of goat dung.
+Elated by the possibility, the king brought him to the palace and had him sit behind a curtain with a slit in it.
+The next time the chaplain came, he, as always, completely took over the conversation and the disabled man started shooting tiny dung pellets down his throat.
+When the whole load had been unknowingly swallowed, and the pellets were swelling up in the chaplain’s stomach, the king revealed what had just happened and why he had done it.
 He then sent the chaplain home with the instruction to take panic seeds to induce vomiting.

-After this incident the chaplain never again spoke during conversations with the king.
-The king was so grateful he gave the cripple four villages and he became very wealthy.
+After this incident, the chaplain never again spoke during conversations with the king.
+The king was so grateful, he gave the disabled man four villages, making him very wealthy.
 After all this, the Bodhisatta told the king this was an excellent example of why wise people should try to master a skill.

 In the Lifetime of the Buddha